 This package provides an R interface to Pete Warden’s Data Science Toolkit.
 See www.datasciencetoolkit.org for more information.

 Answers to the exercises are available here.
+For other parts, follow the tag RDSTK.

 If you obtained a different (correct) answer than those listed on the solutions page, please feel free to post your answer as a comment on that page.